coot/surf_searchbar/README.md

 ```
 gmail
 ```
 you will surf to the gmail page.
+If you provide a valid url, *Surf* will open it -- like the chromium url bar.

 Next add the following definition:
 ```